-The School District has recorded intangible right-to-use assets as a result of implementing Governmental Accounting Standards Board (GASB) Statement No. 87.
-The right-to-use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payment made prior to the lease term, less any lease incentives, and plus any ancillary charges necessary to place the lease into service.
-The right-to-use assets are amortized on a straight-line basis over the life of the related lease.
+The School District has recorded intangible right-to-use assets as a result of implementing Governmental Accounting Standards Board (GASB) Statements No. 87 and No. 96.
+The right-to-use assets are initially measured at an amount equal to the initial measurement of the related lease/subscription liability plus any payment made prior to the term, less any incentives, and plus any ancillary charges necessary to place the asset into service.
+The right-to-use assets are amortized on a straight-line basis over the life of the related lease/subscription.
+Per review of the information technology arrangements identified by the School District as potential SBITAs, the arrangements were determined to either not meet the definition of a SBITA or were immaterial to the financial statements.